 We offer a range of optional modules that explore topics such as disability, gender, drugs and social pedagogy.
-The first year (level 4) consists of a broad-based introduction to a number of important topic areas.
+The level 4 consists of a broad-based introduction to a number of important topic areas.
 You will be required to complete the following 6 compulsory modules:

-If you complete all these modules successfully you will be able to progress to Year 2 or, if you do not wish to continue you will be eligible for the award of a Certificate in Higher Education (Children, Schools & Families).
+If you complete all these modules successfully you will be able to progress to the next year of the course or, if you do not wish to continue you will be eligible for the award of a Certificate in Higher Education (Children, Schools & Families).

-If you complete all these modules successfully you will be able to progress to Year 3 or, if you do not wish to continue you will be eligible for the award of a Diploma in Higher Education (Children, Schools & Families).
+If you complete all these modules successfully you will be able to progress to the next year of the course or, if you do not wish to continue you will be eligible for the award of a Diploma in Higher Education (Children, Schools & Families).